PalliNet/JID-2358-PalliNet/README.md

 * Fixed all known pixel overflow
 * Added null handling and loading screens
 ### :radioactive: Known Issues:
+* When creating a new profile, the user's name is stuck as loading instead of their name until they relog
+* Calendar UI has a two weeks button that will crash the app

 ## Version 0.1.0
 ### :health_worker: New Features: